The three phases of quantum annealing: fast, slow, and very slow: Transverse-Field Ising chain

-Having demonstrated the application of APT to the simplest model, we now turn to the Transverse field Ising (TI) chain~\cite{Pfeuty1970}, a one-dimensional chain of $N$ spins.
+Having demonstrated the application of APT to the simplest model, we now turn to the transverse-field Ising (TI) chain~\cite{Pfeuty1970}, a one-dimensional chain of $N$ spins.
 This system possesses a QCP in the thermodynamic limit $N \to \infty$, where the gap between the ground and the first excited state vanishes.
 Its Hamiltonian is

 where the first sum represents the spin-spin interaction with coupling strength $J$ and the second sum represents the interaction of each spin to the external magnetic field $\Gamma(\lambda)$, rewritten for later convenience as